 No prior experience required.

-Note: This class is an exploratory space for folks to listen and respond to their body’s guidance.
-A variety of experiences may emerge from inquiring into the body’s stories, and we ask that participants resource themselves appropriately to manage what comes up for them.
-We are trauma-informed community educators and will hold supportive space, but we are not mental health care providers and cannot offer crisis intervention or other clinical services.
+Note: A variety of experiences may emerge from inquiring into the body’s stories, and we ask that participants prepare themselves to manage what may come up.
+We are trauma-informed community educators and will hold supportive space, but we are not mental health care providers.

 To Register, click HERE